artineering-io/flair-docs/flair/setup/relay.md

 Relay will need to be **permitted through the firewall** of the server machine for computers on the network **to connect to it**.
 Contact your network administrator so that they can configure the firewall for your environment.

-Below are some basic instructions for Linux (Rocky 9) and Windows, but these may be quite different depending on how your environment is setup.
+Below are some basic instructions for Windows, macOS and Linux, but these may be quite different depending on how your environment is setup.

+#### On Windows

+**Add a program exception**

+1. Go to Settings → Privacy and Security → Windows Security → `Firewall and Network Protection`
+2. Click on `Advanced Settings`
+3. Navigate to `Inbound Rules` and click on `New Rule...`
+4. Select `Program` and click on `Next >`
+5. Choose `This program path:` , `Browse...` to the folder where relay is located and double-click on `relay.exe`.
+Click on `Next >` to continue.
+6. Choose `Allow the connection` and click on `Next >`
+7. Select all the checkboxes that apply to the rule.
+Domain, Private, and Public and click on `Next >`
+8. Specify a name for the rule e.g., `Flair Server` and click on `Finish` to complete the process

+#### On macOS
+Usually, a prompt will appear asking if you want the application "relay" to accept incoming network connections.
+When prompted, press on `Allow`.

+If this does not occur, you can manually add an exception as follows:
+1. Open the `Apple menu -> System Settings...`
+2. Go to `Network -> Firewall` and click on `Options...`
+3. At the bottom of the list on the left, click on the `+` button
+4. Select the `relay` application from the folder where you have placed the Flair relay files

 #### On Linux